-A non-empty export\pattern means that theory exports are retrieved (see §2.5).
+A non-empty export\pattern means that theory exports are retrieved (see §2.4).
 An export name roughly follows file-system standards: "/" separated list of base names (excluding special names like "." or "..").
 The base64 field specifies the format of the body string: it is true for a byte vector that cannot be represented as plain text in UTF-8 encoding, which means the string needs to be decoded as in java.util.Base64.getDecoder.decode(String).

-Due to asynchronous nature of PIDE document processing, structurally broken theories never reach the consolidated state: consequently use\theories will wait forever.
-The status is checked every check\delay seconds, and bounded by check\limit attempts (default: 0, i.e. unbounded).
-A check\limit > 0 effectively specifies a timeout of check\delay × check\limit seconds; it needs to be greater than the system option editor\consolidate\delay to give PIDE processing a chance to consolidate document nodes in the first place.
+The status of PIDE processing is checked every $check\delay$ seconds, and bounded by $check\limit$ attempts (default: 0, i.e. unbounded).
+A $check\limit > 0$ effectively specifies a global timeout of $check\delay \times check\limit$ seconds.